JulienPeloton/s4cmb/paper/paper.md

 `s4cmb` is designed to be employed on systems of varying scale, from laptops to parallel supercomputing platforms thanks to its internal Message Passing Interface (MPI) support [@10.1145/169627.169855].
 We also support packaging the entire application into a Docker container for portability.
 The simplicity of the `s4cmb` framework allows to easily add new instrumental systematics to be simulated according to the users' needs.
+As far as we know, s4cmb is the only dedicated package that enables the study of a wide range of instrumental simulations, from the instrument to the sky map, while being publicly available.
+For more general purposes, including some instrumental systematic effect simulations, users might also consider the use of `TOAST` [@theodore_kisner_2020_4270476], a software framework to simulate and process timestream data collected by telescopes focusing on efficient TOD manipulation on massively parallel architectures.

 # Package structure and functionalities